 Plantain flour is generally more expensive than banana flour.
 This is true even though organic plantain flour is hard to find and organic banana flour more readily available.
 This brand is one of the best as of this writing.

-If budget is a concern, you can certainly make it yourself!
+If budget is a concern, you can certainly try this recipe for making plantain flour at home!
 If you have a food dehydrator, it is quite easy in fact.
 The 5 plantains in the picture above would make about 2-3 cups of flour at a fraction of the cost of buying it pre-made.

 If you are looking for some creative ideas for using plantain flour in recipes, Empowered Sustenance has a good list to check out.